poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 Custom script to automatically submit the pro-unlimited work hours form.

 ## Why is this useful?
 Filling out the work hours form can be a pain in the ass.
-A way to automate this would be really nice.
+A way to automate this would be really helpful.
 This script will do all the hard work for us.

 ## Installation